-They have performed together in festivals such as the Early Music Series in Wells Cathedral (2018/2017), Chichester Cathedral (2017, 2015), the Totnes Early Music Festival (2010) have concerts at the Handel & Hendrix in London.
-‘Continuum’ have recorded the J.S.Bach Flute Sonatas for the ‘Quartz’ record label.
+They have performed together in festivals such as the Early Music Series in Wells Cathedral (2018 and 2017), Chichester Cathedral (2019, 2017 and 2015), the Totnes Early Music Festival (2019 and 2010) and they have concerts at the Handel & Hendrix in London.
+Continuum have recorded the J.S.Bach Flute Sonatas for the ‘Quartz’ record label.
 Their programmes combine a variety of styles and genres and their performances educate as well as enthral audiences.
 They combine their specialist early music expertise and scholarly research with an effortless ability to communicate sparkling live performances and masterclasses.

 ‘JS BACH – FLUTE SONATAS’ CD Reviews, 2011 (pdf)